irisdean/5e_java/DungeonsAndDragons/src/dnd5e/resources/spells/SPELL_DOC.md

 - Minute: 4
 - Hour: 5

-Line 5: The range in feet, preceded by 0 for self, 1 for not.
+Line 5: The range in feet, preceded by 0 for self, 1 for not (1 bit, 8 bits).

 Line 6: The components of the spell in the order Visual, Somatic, and Material.

-Line 7: Duration following this guide, with concentration first:
+Line 7: Duration following this guide, with concentration first (1 bit, 4 bits, 3 bits):

 - Instantaneous: 0
 - Round: 1